AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-add-query.md

 1. From **Query Value**, enter a query to find the objects that you want to include in the data view.
 Then select **Search**.

    When you select the **Query Value** search field, a cheat sheet displays, providing examples of how to use wildcards, filters, and operators in your query.
+The field also offers autocomplete suggestions for token, facet, and status matches, as well as search history.

-   - For more information on entering queries for **streams**, see [Search for streams](xref:sdsSearching#search-for-streams).
+   - For more information on entering queries for **streams**, see <xref:sdsSearching>.

    - For more information on entering queries for **assets**, see <xref:asset-search-dev-guide>.